CaffeineIssues/responsive-tribute-page/README.md

 # responsive-tribute-page
-Responsive tribute page made for FreeCodeCamp's first challenge
+Responsive tribute page made for FreeCodeCamp's responsive web design first challenge

 Objective was to make a tribute page;